-In his gripping book The Grand Design: New Answers to the Ultimate Questions of Life (co-authored with Leonard Mlodinow) cosmologist and theoretical physicist Stephen Hawking proclaimed that philosophy “is dead.”
+In his gripping book The Grand Design: New Answers to the Ultimate Questions of Life (co-authored with Leonard Mlodinow), cosmologist and theoretical physicist Stephen Hawking proclaimed that philosophy “is dead.”
 People who received his words with a kind of ignorant approbation made his announcement seem more convincing than it actually was.
-Louder was the voices of the philosophically inclined, who abhorred even the consideration of such a possibility, accusing Hawking of philosophical ignorance or even unconsciously constructed philosophical assumptions.
+Louder were the voices of the philosophically inclined, who abhorred even the consideration of such a possibility, accusing Hawking of philosophical ignorance or even unconsciously constructed philosophical assumptions.

 How can philosophy possibly be dead?
 Are we not still wondering about the nature of reality, human consciousness, the origins of the universe, and the existence of God?
 This kind of response, however, just begs the question against Hawking´s central claim, which does not question the value or importance of these questions, but the principle authority responsible for investigating them.